-The Federal and State permit and license, respectively, allows for the limited taking of certain migratory bird species and active and inactive birds nests to mitigate the transport and spread of radiological contamination and asbestos from delineated and controlled areas of the WVDP.
-The transport and spread of radiological contamination and asbestos poses potential human health and safety concerns and disrupts clean-up operations at the WVDP site.
+The U.S. Fish and Wildlife Service was also consulted regarding potential impacts on migratory bird species.
+On June 12, 2007, DOE sent a letter to the Migratory Bird Permit Office of the U.S. Fish and Wildlife Service and the NYSDEC Division of Fish and Wildlife with a completed application package requesting renewal of the Federal Migratory Bird Depredation Permit and New York State Fish and Wildlife Depredation License for the site.
+The Federal and state permit and license, respectively, allow for the limited taking of certain migratory bird species and active and inactive birds nests to mitigate the transport and spread of radiological contamination and asbestos from delineated and controlled areas of WNYNSC.
+The transport and spread of radiological contamination and asbestos pose potential human health and safety concerns and could disrupt cleanup operations at the site.